dfki-ric/phobos/README.md

 in Blender.
 These elements can be arranged in Blender on different layers, thus avoiding confusion or obstruction of view when editing very complex models.*

+### CLI

+You can either use CLI-phobos as a normal python package or use the scripts provided with it.

+For the latter do `phobos --help` to get a list of the currently available scripts.
+It will also tell you which dependencies are missing for some scripts.

 ## Features

 - WYSIWYG editor for robot models using Blender
+- CLI tool for automated model processing
 - Import and export of **URDF**, **SDF** **SMURF** and other [formats](https://github.com/dfki-ric/phobos/wiki/Formats)
 - Easy definition of robot kinematics (links and joints)